Deir Yassin massacre: Pre-attack briefing

-Day of the attack
+Beginning of attack

-Invasion

 After the briefing, the fighters were driven to their assigned positions.
-The Irgun force approached Deir Yassin from the east and south, arriving at the edge of the village at about 4:30 AM.
+The Irgun force approached Deir Yassin from the east and south, arriving at the edge of the village at about 4:30 AM, April 9.
 The Lehi force was supposed to be taking their positions around the village at the same time but were in fact late.
 The Irgun commanders had no way to contact them, and had to assume they were on schedule.
 Following the Lehi group were Pa'il and a photographer.
 He wanted to observe the revisionists' fighting capabilities.

-According to Ben-Zion Cohen, the fight erupted as his men took action when dogs started barking.
-At 04:45 a village sentry spotted the Irgunists moving in, and called out in Arabic, "Mahmoud".
-One of the Irgun fighters thought he had said "Ahdut", part of the password.
-He responded with the second half of the password, "Lohemet".
-According to an Irgun fighter, the Arabs shouted "Yahud" (Jews) and opened fire.

-A gunbattle then broke out.
-The Irgun force came under fire from a three-man village guard in a concrete pillbox, and from houses in the village as residents scrambled for their rifles to join the battle, firing out of windows.
+There are conflicting accounts as to the details of the beginning of the attack, but at some point after the Irgun entered the village shooting began.
+Irgun forces came under fire from a three-man village guard in a concrete pillbox, and from houses in the village as residents scrambled for their rifles to join the battle, firing out of windows.
 The Irgun men replied with withering fire towards the pillbox and into the village.

 When the Lehi force, which was late, finally arrived at the other end of the village to begin the attack, the fighting was already underway.
 The Lehi force was spearheaded by an armored vehicle with a loudspeaker.
 The plan was to drive the vehicle into the center of the village and blare a warning in Arabic, urging the residents to run towards Ein Karim.
 Instead, the vehicle halted or overturned at a ditch directly in front of the village, and as it struggled to get out, the Arabs opened fire on it.
 Whether a warning was read out on the loudspeaker is unknown.
 Yachin stated that it was: